-At the center of this story stands Lee “Faker” Sang-hyeok.
-For a few months, a lot of players and critics questioned whether the veteran mid-laner still had what it takes to compete at the highest level.
-Faker didn’t just clear everyone’s doubt – he left a statement as to why he is the most decorated player in LoL history.
-In a performance that will be discussed for years, Faker claimed the Finals MVP award, becoming the first player in history to earn this title twice.
+At the center of this story is Lee “Faker” Sang-hyeok.
+For a while, people questioned if the veteran mid-laner could still compete at the highest level.
+Faker proved them wrong, showing why he’s the most decorated player in League of Legends history.
+With an unforgettable performance, he won the Finals MVP award, becoming the first player to do so twice.

 If you didn’t watch this series – I believe this series does justice to why people call him the “Unkillable Demon King”.
 There were so many instances where BLG tried to catch him off guard and kill him – but not only he escaped but he also managed to kill multiple members.
 This is also how the final fight of the Worlds concluded with BLG diving onto Zeus’s Gragas and Faker’s Galio and the rest is history.